AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/intermediate-steps/preparations.md

 # Preparations

-* Follow the instructions on https://java.net/projects/adoptopenjdk/pages/InstallJtreg and https://java.net/projects/adoptopenjdk/pages/EclipseProjectForJTReg to learn more about the OpenJDK JTReg.
+* Follow the instructions on https://java.net/projects/adoptopenjdk/pages/InstallJtreg [dead-link] and https://java.net/projects/adoptopenjdk/pages/EclipseProjectForJTReg [dead-link] to learn more about the OpenJDK JTReg.
 For more details steps to build JTReg have a look at [the link](http://openjdk.java.net/jtreg/build.html).

 * Interesting [blog](http://arkangelofkaos.blogspot.co.uk/2013/05/openjdk-test-fest-23rd-march-2013.html) on what to keep in mind before writing tests.

-* Have a look at these JTReg tutorial [videos](http://bit.ly/1bT4g7f).<br/>
+* Have a look at these JTReg tutorial [videos](http://bit.ly/1bT4g7f) [dead-link].<br/>
 [Quick Start Guide](http://bit.ly/1fWCqPH) tutorial on jtreg.<br/>

 * To see an online help for JTReg perform via command```$ jtreg -onlineHelp```